 The first thing you want to do is research the difference between a wedding band and a DJ to make a decision you’ll be happy with, rather than just something that fits into your budget.

 As a guide, 48% of couples will hire a DJ while another 35% will hire a band.
 And another 17% of couples hire both!

 What style of music should I play at my wedding?

-It’s the responsibility of your band or DJ to help keep the vibes going at your wedding and make sure the dancefloor is packed when it’s time to party!
+It’s the responsibility of your band, duo or DJ to help keep the vibes going at your wedding and make sure the dancefloor is packed when it’s time to party.

-They’ll be able to read the audience and see what music is working well, or what has got more people going back to their seats.
-They also have the experience of working at previous weddings as to what works better with a diverse audience.
-After all, you want to make sure that you find something that’s going to get everyone from your younger cousin to your aunty up and dancing!
+They’ll be able to read the audience and see what music is working well.
+They also have previous experience to know what works with a diverse crowd.
+After all, you want to make sure that you find something that’s going to get everyone up and dancing!